sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 * If **Answer over raw images** is disabled, the content (table and text documents/summaries, and images summaries) is sent directly to a SambaNova LLM to generate a final response to the user query.

 * If **Answer over raw images** is enabled, the retrieved raw images and query are both sent to the LVLM.
-With eacy image, intermediate answers to the query are received.
+With each image, intermediate answers to the query are received.
 These intermediate answers are included with relevant text and table documents/summaries to be used as context.

 The user's query is combined with the retrieved context along with instructions to form the prompt before being sent to the LLM.
 This process involves prompt engineering, and is an important part of ensuring quality output.
 In this AI starter kit, customized prompts are provided to the LLM to improve the response quality.